These tips were initially published on their own pages and moved here to make one handy reference sheet.

 - Use a sticky note to mark your place on the pattern, moving down as needed.
 When the sticky note loses its stickiness or gets too worn, just replace with another.

-- For needlework, place a white cloth on your lap before starting.
-This will help you keep track of your dark threads underneath your project’s fabric.
+- Place a white cloth on your lap before starting a project.
+This will help to keep track of dark threads underneath your project’s fabric.

 Care of Work